nick-prater/newstead-pre-school/content/prospectus.md

 Joining the rota is not the only means of taking part in the life of the setting.
 Parents can offer to take part in a session by sharing their own interests and skills with the children.
-Parents have visited to play musict for the children, take part in cooking sessions and read books with the children.
+Parents have visited to play music for the children, take part in cooking sessions and read books with the children.

 We welcome parents to drop into the setting to see it at work or to speak with the staff.